-At Foxhole Learning Academy we want parents and /or carers to be involved in their child's learning through learning cafes, attending parents' evenings, online learning journeys, the school website and more.
+At Foxhole Learning Academy we want parents and /or carers and our wider community to be involved in their child's learning through learning cafes, our half termly fabulous finishes, attending parents' evenings, Class Dojo, our school website and more.
 We believe in 2-way communication and have an open-door policy.